duonlabs/apogee/README.md

 Using a variant of the Byte Latent Transformer (BLT) architecture.

-Experimenting with Transformers, State-Space Models (SSMs), and hybrid backbones.
+Experimenting with Transformers, State-Space Models (SSMs), and other attention-free backbones.

 Using minimal contextual information (pair name, timeframe) to guide predictions.